ojoven/woobenders/README.md

 Disclaimer
 ----------------
-This is not intended to be an exceptional framework, but its intent is to ease the
+This is not intended to be an standard framework for creating Twitter bots, but its intent is just to ease their creation.

+Please use at your own risk and feel free to customize it to your specific needs.

+Cheers!